-While BDSC has extensive provision of computers (desktops and laptop, etc.) and specialist software as required, learning is enhanced when a student has his or her own device, one that can be used anywhere.
-Having your own device means the student can use the device that he or she prefers, and increases the amount of time a device is accessible for learning, both at college and at home.
+While BDSC has an extensive provision of computers (desktops and laptop, etc.) and specialist software as required, learning is enhanced when a student has his or her own device, one that can be used anywhere.
+Having your own device means the student can use the device that he or she prefers and increases the amount of time a device is accessible for learning, both at college and at home.

 You may wish to consider a device that allows a stylus or pen to be used, as this enables a blend of typing, writing and drawing.
 A smartphone is not suitable.

 Information Communication Technology (ICT) is used to promote an active and interactive learning environment, allowing students to further develop their digital literacy, and communication competencies and working collaboratively to solve problems and think creatively.
 It is important that our students develop their critical thinking skills as well as using technology to complete tasks.
 The Years 9 to 12 curriculum and learning activities are being adapted so that teachers can rightfully expect students to bring their device every day, just as one would expect a textbook, or any other essential materials, to be brought to class.